 - demonstrate a curiosity about and respect for other cultures and multiple perspectives

 Grade 10 students are introduced to the next level of sophistication in writing, reasoning, quantitative and research skills that are appropriate for the high school curriculum.
 They assume greater responsibility for managing their own academic progress.
 In Grade 10, students develop important skills and learn content required for upper-level courses in Grades 11 and 12.
-Building upon Grade 9, all students take English 10, World Civilizations II and Science 10, which are core requirements in English and social studies.
+Building upon Grade 9, all students take English 10, World Civilizations II and Science 10, which are core requirements.
 The courses students take in math and world languages are guided by their performance in earlier courses.
 All students enroll in a one-semester health course and a one-semester physical education course.

-Grade 10 students are required to take a minimum of six credits: five credits in core academics (English 10, World Civilizations II, Science 10, math and world languages), ½ credit in Health, and an additional ½ credit in another course.
+Grade 10 students are required to take a minimum of 6 credits: 5 credits in core academics (English 10, World Civilizations II, math, Science 10, and world language), ½ credit in Health, and an additional ½ credit in Physical Education.
 Most students take 7-8 credits in Grade 10; however, the number of credits for students depends on their academic and extracurricular commitments.